-You may not need to completely change your CV each time you apply, sometimes it can be as simple as re-ordering the content so that the most relevant experience and skills come higher up the list for one job application than they do for another – human nature is to read the top part of any content and speed read or scan the remainder.
+You may not need to change your CV completely each time you apply to a role, sometimes it can be as simple as re-ordering the content so that the most relevant experience and skills come higher up the list of bullet points for one job application than they do for another – human nature is to read the top part of any content and speed read or scan the remainder.
 Make your points clear.
 Remember that the first page of your CV has the biggest impact so the most relevant information to your job application should be here.
 Postal address is not usually a critical factor in terms of initial decision to see you for an interview, as it will be based on skills and competencies and how well these are displayed.

 Competency-based interviews are structured so that each question targets a specific key skill or capability from the job specification.
 You will be asked questions relating to your behaviour in specific circumstances, which you will need to back up with practical examples.
 Try and have more than one example ready to use in case you are asked to provide a second example, which can happen.

 Start off on the front foot by arriving for your interview 5-10 minutes ahead of schedule.
 Plan ahead if you haven’t been to the location before and even do a trial run if necessary.
-Dress appropriately, remain polite and courteous to anyone you meet and greet your interviewer with a professional handshake and friendly smile.
+Dress appropriately and remain polite and courteous to anyone you meet and greet your interviewer with a professional handshake and friendly smile.
 If you are unsure of the dress code, call ahead to confirm this, but smart business attire is always the best bet.

 Staying calm in your interview will give your interviewer an insight into how you would deal with pressure, and show how you would deal with deadlines in the financial calendar.
-Your communication skills demonstrated in your interview will also show how you would have the potential to deal with the clients and colleagues alike.
+Your communication in your interview will also show your potential to deal with clients and colleagues alike.
 Conducting your interview in an engaging way will demonstrate the personal characteristics and ‘can do’ attitude that are essential for the very best accountants.
-Be mindful of your body language; your posture, eye contact and gestures can show a lot about your confidence and mindset.
+Be mindful of your body language; your posture, eye contact and gestures can show a lot about your confidence and mind-set.

-Remember that your interview doesn’t end until you are out of the door and that the last 30 seconds of an interview are just as important as the first to leave a lasting impression with your interviewer.
-Ensure you leave with a professional handshake, make eye contact and thank your interviewer for their time.
+Remember that your interview doesn’t end until you are out of the door and that the last 30 seconds of an interview are just as important as the first – ensure you leave a positive impression on your interviewer.
+Leave with a professional handshake, make eye contact and thank your interviewer for their time.
 And finally, remember to be polite and courteous to all employees you encounter even if they have not been involved in your interview process!

-After your interview, don’t forget to follow up with your recruitment consultant, if you’ve used one, to update them with your feedback and also to receive any feedback your interviewer may have provided too.
+Following your interview, don’t forget to follow up with your recruitment consultant to update them with your feedback and also to receive any feedback your interviewer may have provided too.